igorzg/type-js/README.md

         this.setGroup('user'); // this will set group to user },
     setPassword: function(value) {
-        // this is not allowed all values must be defined in _construct this.password = value;
+        // this is not allowed all members must be defined at initialization proces (in _construct) this.password = value;
     }
 });